aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-All of the attribute readers in `Trial` are set in the initializer based on parameters passed in:
+All of the attribute readers in `Trial` are set in the initializer based on parameters passed in, as follows:

 * `name` is a name for the specific trial, to help differentiate between the different trials.
 * `rate` is the sampling rate of the accelerometer during the trial.
 * `steps` is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.

 Much like our `User` class, some information is optional.
 We're given the opportunity to input details of the trial, if we have it.
-If we don't have those details, our program bypasses calculating the additional results, such as time traveled.
+If we don't have those details, our program bypasses calculating the additional results, such as time spent traveling.
 Another similarity to our `User` class is the prevention of invalid values.

 ## Steps Taken

 It's time to implement our step counting strategy in code.
 So far, we have a `Processor` class that contains `@filtered_data`, which is our clean time series representing user acceleration in the direction of gravity.
 We also have classes that give us the necessary information about the user and the trial.
 What we're missing is a way to analyze `@filtered_data` with the information from `User` and `Trial`, and count steps, measure distance, and measure time.

 The analysis portion of our program is different from the data manipulation of the `Processor`, and different from the information collection and aggregation of the `User` and `Trial` classes.
 Let's create a new class called `Analyzer` to perform this data analysis.

 ~~~~~~~
 require_relative 'user'